singh-ramanpreet/wrapper-gcode-ci/README.md

 Use PowerShell script `download-gcode.ps1` to download `R*.PIT` files to PC connected to machine.`

 1. Get the PS Script.
+Skip this step if you have it already.
 Right-Click [download](https://raw.githubusercontent.com/singh-ramanpreet/wrapper-gcode-ci/main/download-gcode.ps1) link and select `Save As`.
 2. Run the Script.
 Right-Click the downloaded script, select `Run With PowerShell`.
 Select the destination folder and press `Ok`.